mocs524/greybus-spec/source/device_class.rst

 Greybus Lights Get Channel Flash Config Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus Lights Get Channel Flash Config operation allows the requester to collect a set of configuration parameters related to flash type modes from a specific Channel of a Light Controller.
-If this operation fail, all Module lights Controllers configuration that already had occurred should be teared down and no further operations related to Greybus Lights shall follow.
+<GYBS.R.0312.001>The Greybus Lights Get Channel Flash Config operation allows
+the requester to collect a set of configuration parameters related to flash type modes from a specific Channel of a Light Controller.
+If this operation fail, all Module lights Controllers configuration that already had occurred should be teared down and no further operations related to Greybus Lights shall follow.</GYBS.R.0312.001>

 Greybus Lights Get Channel Flash Config Request
 """""""""""""""""""""""""""""""""""""""""""""""